microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/troubleshooting.md

 **Workaround:** Open HTTPS URLs using a new browser tab.

 ## Application Monitoring unavailable after Project Import
-If an application has been imported via GIT/File, it is possible that when selecting App Monitor the dashboard is not displayed and results in a 'Cannot GET /appmetrics-dash/'.
+After importing an application, when you click `App Monitor`, the dashboard is not displayed and results in a 'Cannot GET /appmetrics-dash/'' error.
 This is because the application was not created by Microclimate or previously had AppMetrics integration.

 **Workaround**
-Further details on enabling applications within the AppMetrics can be found on the project pages https://github.com/RuntimeTools/ (appmetrics,javametrics, swiftmetrics).
+Enable AppMetrics for your application.
+You can enable AppMetrics for [Node.js](https://developer.ibm.com/node/monitoring-post-mortem/application-metrics-node-js/), [Swift](https://developer.ibm.com/swift/monitoring-diagnostics/application-metrics-for-swift/), and [SpringBoot](https://github.com/RuntimeTools/javametrics#spring-boot) projects.

 ## Application stays in starting state
 If there is a problem with the application and it fails to start, it might stay in starting state.